Inverness 01463 221727

 Munro & Noble can advise on a full range of agricultural disputes and have the necessary experience required to represent you either before the courts or at arbitration.

 We can also advise on issues pertaining to Crofting law.
-Tom Hillis takes particular interest in crofting matters, including sale and purchase, assignation of crofts and decrofting.
+Alpin Stewart takes particular interest in crofting matters, including sale and purchase, assignation of crofts and decrofting.
 Tom has represented clients in numerous crofting related matters and recently successfully argued on behalf of a landlord client for a resumption order before the Scottish Land Court.